 The thirteenth application is a ENCORE Nodal App.
 Various departments like fire, education, police, environment, CPWD give no objection before any permission request from political party/ candidates is received in reference to holding rallies/ roadshows, meetings etc. Earlier, the matter would go individually to each nodal officer, thereby wasting a lot of time.
 The nodal app allows them to give no objection certificate on the go, thereby saving considerable time.The Candidates / Political parties can make the permission request online using the portal https://suvidha.eci.gov.in

 Date of poll

-The fifteenth application is called Booth App which facilitates faster identification of voters using encrypted QR code from the digitally marked copy of the electors.
+The fifteenth application is called Booth App which facilitates faster identification of voters using quick search of the electors based on serial number/EPIC number/name.
 This reduces the queue in the polling station, helps in faster polling, and provides an error-free recording of real-time poll voter turnout with minimal intervention.